forgojs/forgojs.org/docs/homepage.md

 };
 ```

-For TypeScript with ts-loader, add these two lines to tsconfig.json:
+Add these lines to tsconfig.json:

 ```json
 {